hermit-os/kernel/README.md

 If `HERMIT_MONITOR` is set to `1` and `HERMIT_ISLE` to `qemu`, QEMU establishes a monitor which is available via telnet at port 18767.
+With the environment variable `HERMIT_PORT`, the default port (18766) can be changed for the communication between the HermitCore application and its proxy.
+The connection to the system monitor used automatically `HERMIT_PORT+1`, i.e., the default port is 18767.